jecht64/Jecht-Rotations/README.md

 <img width="252" height="251" alt="image" src="https://github.com/user-attachments/assets/55f8305a-14f8-47cc-a1e9-aed0a41c792c" />

 New to developing rotations, I'm trying it out in my free time, which I don't have much of.

 I'll post updates as soon as I can.

-Learning to do rotation with others dev rota and AI
+Learning to do rotation with others dev rotation, S*** Expressions and guide, AI.

+Not having many devs in raid rota healing, I decided to give it a go!
+I welcome constructive comments and please bear with me.

+Resto Shaman RAID : OK version 1.11
+Holy Paladin RAID : In progress
+Holy Priest RAID : In Future

-==> Restoration Shaman RAID only <== (Seem's ready for 12.1)
+==> Restoration Shaman RAID only <== (Seem's ready for 12.1) Raid talent 12.0.7 : CgQAAAAAAAAAAAAAAAAAAAAAAAAAAgBAAAAzMzMLLbDzMGzMzMDzYB2gZsox2AYGYzMMw2YmZaWWmZWMjhZZmHYmxgZZAAAgZmBzMAwgB
+Best heal parses : 95 and 98ilvl with 286ilvl only one embelish / not optimal stats and gear (mine)

   v1.1:
   - OOC added : Skyfury / Water shield / EarthLiving Weapon / Tidecaller's Guard / Earth Shield